[Updated 4th January 2018]

-AVIEN (formerly the Anti-Virus Information Exchange Network), which was run as an independent organization by myself and Andrew Lee (and before that by Robert Vibert), is still hosted on its own web site and has its own blog page hosted there, but I’m no longer heavily associated with the organization except as an occasional blogger there.
+AVIEN (formerly the Anti-Virus Information Exchange Network), which was run as an independent organization by myself and Andrew Lee (and before that by founder Robert Vibert), has its own blog page hosted there, but I’m no longer heavily associated with the organization except as an occasional blogger there.
 As I’m not longer working within the security industry, I don’t plan to continue blogging there in the foreseeable future, but there are several years worth of resource pages that might be useful to someone.

-I run several other specialist security blogs completely independently of ESET, and these include a blog focused on hoaxes, spam, scams and similar nuisances (thanks to ESET N. America CEO and long-time friend and colleague Andrew Lee, you can also access this as http://www.virushoax.co.uk), and another that focuses (mostly) on Apple malware: essentially, it’s the current incarnation of the old Mac Virus web site originally founded by Susan Lesch, and includes contributions from Old Mac Bloggit, the well-known pseudonym.
+I ran several other specialist security blogs completely independently of ESET, and these included a blog focused on hoaxes, spam, scams and similar nuisances, and another that focused (mostly) on Apple malware: essentially, it was the reincarnation of the old Mac Virus web site originally founded by Susan Lesch, and sometimes included contributions from Old Mac Bloggit, the well-known pseudonym.
 Again, these are not currently maintained, though I do post to old security blogs very occasionally.

-We no longer host the AMTSO blog, and I don’t do any administration on the main AMTSO site any more.
-I do, however, maintain an independent AV-testing blog/resource called, imaginatively, Anti-Malware Testing, and this archives most of the articles I originally posted on the old AMTSO blog – of course, they do not represent AMTSO’s official views.
-I also blog occasionally at other sites, include Infosecurity Magazine, (ISC)2 and Securiteam.
+We stopped hosting the AMTSO blog.
+I did, however, maintain an independent AV-testing blog/resource called, imaginatively, Anti-Malware Testing, and this archives most of the articles I originally posted on the old AMTSO blog – of course, they do not represent AMTSO’s official views.
+I no longer blog at Infosecurity Magazine, (ISC)2 or Securiteam.

-I used to flag current articles, papers, blogs and media coverage at The Geek Peninsula (some of this is also tweeted via http://twitter.com/DavidHarleyBlog/) but I was having trouble remembering to update it.
+I used to flag current articles, papers, blogs and media coverage at The Geek Peninsula (most of this is also tweeted via DavidHarleyBlog/) but I was having trouble remembering to update it.
 I’m now using it as a repository for (most of) my papers, some of my articles, pointers to my current and past blogs, and so on.